DominicCrisafi/react-tour-of-heroes/docs/2-display-hero-list.md

 ## Summary
 - You learned how to create and display a list of heroes.
-- You added a CSS module to the `Heroes` component.
+- You adde a CSS module to the `Heroes` component.
 - You learned how to update the details when a user selects a hero.
 - You learned how to conditionally render the hero details.